CSKA Moscow's Onguene wins Russian Superliga Goal of the Week award | Goal.com

 Onguene brilliantly dribbled past two defenders after getting a fine long pass inside the area before firing the visitors ahead in the 31st minute at Futbol-arena Enisey - the strike which was shortlisted for voting.

-After the first half opener, the Indomitable Lionesses forward bagged her first brace of the season when she struck in the 77th minute of the encounter to ensure back-to-back triumph for her team.
+After the first-half opener, the Indomitable Lionesses forward bagged her first brace of the season when she struck in the 77th minute of the encounter to ensure back-to-back triumphs for her team.

 Onguene garnered 286 votes which accounted for 70.97 percent of the poll, to beat closet challenger Chertanovo's Victoria Dubova's effort against Lokomotiv Moscow with 16.38 per cent.